smcgann99/annotate-image-plus/README.md

 ```bash
 sudo apt-get install -y build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev
 ```
-More information, and other platforms can be found here <a href="https://www.npmjs.com/package/canvas" target="_blank">Canvas</a>
+More information, and details for other platforms can be found here <a href="https://www.npmjs.com/package/canvas" target="_blank">Canvas</a>

 Install